Stock market today; Wall Street heads for its longest weekly winning streak of the year

 NEW YORK (AP) — U.S. stocks are hanging around their records Friday after Netflix jumped and CVS Health slid amid mixed reports on profits.

-The S&P 500 was 0.2% higher in morning trading and approaching its all-time high set early this week.
-The Dow Jones Industrial Average was down 115 points, or 0.3%, a day after setting its own record, while the Nasdaq composite was 0.6% higher, as of 10:30 a.m.
+The S&P 500 was 0.4% higher in afternoon trading and is lingering close to its all-time high set early this week.
+The Dow Jones Industrial Average was up 25 points, or 0.1%, a day after setting its own record, while the Nasdaq composite was 0.7% higher, as of 1:25 p.m.
 Eastern time.

 Trading overall on Wall Street remained relatively calm, as the S&P 500 heads toward the close of a sixth straight winning week, which would be its longest such streak of the year.